 - Identify and communicate additional avenues available to report policy or other violations.
-Institute periodic reviews of policy issues to assess trends, identify patterns, and areas of concern to the FIT community. - Conduct more frequent climate assessments, particularly for faculty and staff. - While this is underway with additional positions being hired, FIT must ensure that the Title IX continues to have adequate resources and staff, as the range of inquiries, complaints, and grievances have increased in recent years.
+Institute periodic reviews of policy issues to assess trends, identify patterns, and areas of concern to the FIT community. - Ensure inclusion of part-time faculty in Diversity Collectives. - Conduct more frequent climate assessments, particularly for faculty and staff. - While this is underway with additional positions being hired, FIT must ensure that the Title IX continues to have adequate resources and staff, as the range of inquiries, complaints, and grievances have increased in recent years.